threathunters-io/laurel/man/laurel-about.7.md

 Mechanisms by which labels can be assigned include:
 - using the key from an audit event (the `-k` option of `auditctl(8)`)
 - regular expression applied to the executable path (`SYSCALL.exe` field)
+- regular expression applied to part of the command line (`EXECVE.ARGV` field)
 - regular expression applied to the script path (`SYSCALL.SCRIPT` field, enriched)

 The process tracking information can be used to enrich fields containing process ids, including `SYSCALL.{pid, ppid}` and `OBJ_PID.opid` associated with `ptrace` attach or `kill` syscalls.